artemisia0/UkrainianTournament2024/README.md

 ## Tools
 cmake, c++14, stb_perlin, glm, opengl, glfw, glew, dear imgui.

-## About
-This project is free.
-See LICENSE.txt file.

 ## About tournament
 I took third place and was Volyn oblast team member (lead programmer and speaker).